 Participants who terminate their employment with Lesley University and are entitled to receive a cash-out of unused accrued bona fide vacation leave may choose to contribute all or a portion of that vacation leave cash-out to the Retirement Plan as a salary deferral, subject to IRS guidelines.
 This percentage can be different from the percentage you deferred from regular compensation.

 Changing or Stopping Elections

-You are allowed to increase or decrease your contributions to your retirement account during the calendar year by completing a new Salary Deferral Agreement (DOC) and submitting it to Human Resources.
+You are allowed to increase or decrease your contributions to your retirement account during the calendar year by completing a new Salary Deferral Agreement (Dynamic Form).
 You may waive your participation in the Plan at any time.

 If you want to make a change, submit your new Salary Deferral Agreement to Human Resources before the tenth of the month for the change to take effect during that month.
 Past contributions to your retirement account will remain intact and will continue to be active.

 - Changing Your Beneficiary

 The information on this website is meant to provide a general description of certain features of the Lesley University Retirement Plan, which became effective on January 1, 2012, and subsequently amended.

 The Summary Plan Description (SPD) (PDF), Summary of Material Modifications (SMM) (PDF) and other Plan documents provide details of the Plan and its governance.
 The SPD, SMM and Plan documents are also available for review in the Human Resources office where you can also request a free copy of the SPD and SMM.